RingCanary/codestral-test-rs/README.md

 # codestral-test-rs

-A simple Rust application to experiment with the Codestral API.
+A Rust application to interact with Codestral API for code completion and Mistral API for chat interactions.

 ## Setup Instructions
 1. Clone the repository: